ZX Spectrum character set: Printable characters

 Standard US-ASCII, 0x20–0x7F, is included in the Spectrum character set except that code point 0x5E is an up-arrow (↑) instead of a caret (^), 0x60 is the pound sign (£) instead of the grave accent (`), and 0x7F is the copyright sign (©) instead of the control character DEL.
 Note that the use of 0x5E as ↑ was also the case in the older 1963 version of ASCII.
 The £ sign was not mapped to 0x23 as in the British variant of ASCII (ISO-646-GB), allowing both the pound sign and the number sign (#) simultaneously.
-The ↑ character is the exponentiation operator in Spectrum's BASIC, just like the ^ it replaces compared to ASCII-1967 is used for exponentiation in many other dialects of BASIC and other programming languages.
+The ↑ character is the exponentiation operator in the Spectrum's version of Sinclair BASIC, just like the ^ it replaces compared to ASCII-1967 is used for exponentiation in many other dialects of BASIC and other programming languages.

 Beyond 0x7F, the Spectrum character set uses the high-bit range 0x80–0xFF for special purposes.
 0x80–0x8F contain the same 2×2 block graphics characters that the ZX80 character set and the ZX81 character set have (at other locations), also available in the Block Elements Unicode block.
 However, the ZX Spectrum's standard character set does not include the ZX80/81 50% dithered 1×2 block graphics characters.
 Code points 0x90–0xA4 contain the originally 21 User-Defined Graphics (UDG) characters, and 0xA5–0xFF contain BASIC keywords tokenized as single code points.
 In the 128 BASIC mode introduced later, this was changed to 19 UDG characters ending at 0xA2 followed by the two new tokens SPECTRUM and PLAY.
 Code points 0xC7–0xC9 are the two-character operators <=, >= and <>, similarly tokenized into single code points.
 These tokens allow a BASIC command like PRINT to be entered with the single keypress at the beginning of a line (i.e. in command mode), which generated 0xF6.
 That is displayed as the full keyword PRINT on screen but only a single byte token is stored so only that single byte need be parsed by the interpreter or saved to/loaded from external storage such as tape.

 All non-UDG Spectrum characters can be mapped to Unicode.
 The three non ASCII-1967 characters ↑, £ and © are at U+2191, U+00A3 and U+00A9.
 The 2×2 block graphics characters are in the Block Elements block at U+2580–U+259F although font support for the latter is not universal.